 Is dry needling the same as acupuncture?

 While acupuncture is a familiar term to many of us, you may not have heard about dry needling and its benefits, or you may be thinking of embarking on a course of dry needling or acupuncture.
-In this article, we take a look at the two practices and explore the differences between them.
+In this article, we take a look at the two practices of dry needling vs acupuncture and explore the differences between them.

 What is dry needling?

 The term “dry” is used as the needles don’t inject liquid into the body.
-They are placed at strategic points in muscle or tissue, like knots or tender areas, and are left there for a short while.
-This action stimulates the area and releases pain, tension or muscular spasm.
+They are placed at strategic trigger points in muscle or tissue, like knots or tender areas, and are left there for a short while.
+This action stimulates the area and releases pain, tension, muscle pain or muscular spasm.

 Scientific research tells us that as the body reacts to the needles being inserted, its own healing function is stimulated.
 Muscles are soothed and function is restored.

-This treatment is used to reduce inflammation, relax tight muscles, and speed up recovery in musculoskeletal injury.
-It can help conditions such as a stiff neck or shoulder pain as a result of poor posture and other chronic pain conditions.
+The treatment of dry needling is used to reduce inflammation, relax tight muscles and muscle pain, and speed up recovery from musculoskeletal injury.
+It can help relieve muscle pain with conditions such as stiff neck or shoulder pain as a result of poor posture and other chronic pain conditions.